Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 The Next Iteration of Consciousness

 This explains why so many people experience kundalini as part of “awakening”.
 As people meditate, their brain field coheres towards a torus, and full brain signal from the PFC gets down to the base of the spine.
-So the implication is that the human brain is evolving toward light-speed toroidal recursion, which it can’t get to through linear cognition alone…and suddenly ADHD looks a lot more like trying to complete this leap and resisting being pulled out of coherence, rather than just disorder.
-But the default configuration of our shared reality is not conducive to maintaining a coherent nonlinear toroidal field in the brain, and the result is that the human body stays in a state of decoherence.
+So the implication is that the human brain is evolving toward light-speed toroidal recursion, which it can’t get to through linear cognition alone…and suddenly, once again, neurodivergence looks a lot more like trying to complete this leap and resisting being pulled out of coherence, rather than just disorder.
+But the default configuration of our shared reality is notconducive to maintaining a coherent nonlinear toroidal field in the brain, and the result is that the human body itself stays in a state of decoherence.

 Seeing mental illness and neurodivergence as just disorders or pathology misses the bigger truth that they are signals of evolution trying to break through.
 Which means the way forward is not suppression, but integration.